iftechfoundation/twine-cookbook/storyandpassage/snowman/snowman_storyandpassage.md

-# "Story and Passage API": Snowman (v1.3)
+# "Story and Passage API": Snowman (v1.4)

 ## Summary

 Often, it can be useful to access information about the story or other passages while it is running.
-The [Story](https://twinery.org/wiki/snowman:window-story) and [Passage APIs](https://twinery.org/wiki/snowman:window-passage) in Snowman allow for getting this type of information.
+The *[window.story.passage()](https://videlais.github.io/snowman/1/window_story/functions/passage.html)* function and *[window.passage.name](https://videlais.github.io/snowman/1/window_passage/properties/name.html)* propertiy in Snowman allow for getting this type of information.

 ## Live Example